HY-Yap/hcibs-ori/README.md

 * **Emergency Stop:** Use **STOP GAME** in Admin Controls
 * **Failed Uploads:** Check Submission Gallery; OGLs may re-upload

+### 4. Function Warm-up Procedures

+To mitigate latency associated with serverless cold starts, two utility scripts are provided.
+These should be utilized to ensure system responsiveness during the event.

+* **Manual Warm-up:** Execute node scripts/warmup.mjs approximately 10 minutes before the event commences.
+* **Continuous Warm-up:** Execute node scripts/keep-warm.mjs in a background terminal for the duration of the event.
+This script issues periodic requests to keep function instances active.
+Terminate this process upon event conclusion (Ctrl + C).

 ---

 ## Firestore Structure (High-Level)

 ```
 announcements/
+chats/
 game/
 groups/
 houses/